hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [teloxide]: https://github.com/teloxide/teloxide

 [^my-tokio-either]: It is even more of comedy that initially, I wrote a third-party crate called [tokio-either], which just contained that `Either` with several trait implementations.
-Only later, the Tokio maintainers [decided](https://github.com/tokio-rs/tokio/pull/2821) to move it to tokio-util.
+Only later, the Tokio maintainers [decided](https://github.com/tokio-rs/tokio/pull/2821) to move it to tokio-util.<br><br>As of Jan.
+4 2022, tokio-either has 5,394 downloads total.

 [tokio-either]: https://github.com/hirrolot/tokio-either

 [^terra]: Terra is a perfect example of a simple dynamic language.
 In the ["Simplicity" section](https://terralang.org/#simplicity), they show how features of static PLs can be implemented as libraries in dynamic languages.

 [^dep-types]: To achieve so, we could use [dependent types].
 For example, when requesting a field value from a hash map, as in one of the examples above, the `get` function will request a _proof_ that the field actually exists in that hash map; this way, the check will be performed at compile-time, using the same hash map that we use at run-time.
 Dependent types, however, are still too low-level to me, and I hardly believe that they will find their production use in their current form.
-With such powerful typing facilities, you typically twiddle with your type system instead of focusing on a business logic.
+With such powerful typing facilities, you typically twiddle with your type system instead of focusing on business logic.

 [dependent types]: https://www.idris-lang.org/